jpalardy/vim-slime/assets/doc/targets/neovim.md

 ## Manual/Prompted Configuration

+When you invoke `vim-slime` for the first time, `:SlimeConfig` or one of the send functions, you will be prompted for more configuration.

+If the global variable `g:slime_suggest_default` is:

-When you invoke `vim-slime` for the first time, you will be prompted for more configuration.
-The last terminal you opened before calling vim-slime will determine which `job-id` is presented as default.
+- Nonzero (logical True): The last terminal you opened before calling vim-slime will determine which `job-id` is presented as default.
 If that terminal is closed, one of the previously opened terminals will be suggested on subsequent configurations.
 The user can tab through a popup menu of valid configuration values.

+- `0`: (logical False): No default will be suggested.

+In either case, in Neovim's default configuration, menu-based completion can be activated with `<Tab>`/`<S-Tab>`, and the menu can be navigated with `<Tab>`/`<S-Tab` or `<C-n>`/`<C-p>`.
+Autocompletion plugins such as [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) can interfere with this.

 To use the terminal's PID as input instead of Neovim's internal job-id of the terminal:

 ```vim
 let g:slime_input_pid=1
 ```

 PIDs of processes of potential target terminals are visible to Neovim on Windows as well as MacOS and Linux.

 ## Menu Prompted Configuration